raspberrypi/noobs/README.md

 ## Troubleshooting

+#### What to do if your SHIFT keypress isn't detected

+Try pressing shift only when the grey splashscreen is displayed rather than holding it from boot up.

 #### How to boot into "Safe Mode"

 To boot into a basic busybox shell rather than launching the NOOBS GUI, you can either: